 Withdrawal symptoms are serious and can be dangerous, so it is best to detox within a safe and medically-assisted environment, and start your recovery within a rehabilitative setting.

 While the current coronavirus restrictions and social distancing measures are in place, we are offering online support to both new and current patients.
 We continue to offer access to inpatient services where this is required.
-For more information on our online therapy service, please visit our Priory Connect page or read our latest online therapy blog.
+Visit our Priory Connect online therapy service page for more information, or read our latest online therapy blog.
 For the latest information on how Priory are responding to coronavirus, and keeping our patients and staff safe, please visit our COVID-19 preparedness blog.